-- You can obtain comprehensive information on this topic from the Centers for Disease Control and Prevention (CDC).
+- You can obtain information on this topic from the Centers for Disease Control and Prevention (CDC).
 The CDC is recognized as the lead federal agency for developing and applying disease prevention and control, environmental health, and health promotion and education activities designed to improve the health of the people of the United States.
-Click on the link to read information on this condition.

 - DermNet NZ is an online resource about skin diseases developed by the New Zealand Dermatological Society Incorporated.
 DermNet NZ provides information about this condition.
-Click on the link to view the information.

-- MedlinePlus, a Web site designed by the National Library of Medicine to help you research your health questions, provides more information about this topic.
-Click on the link to view this information.
+- MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

-- The Merck Manuals Online Medical Library provides information on this condition.
-Click on the link to view the information.
+- The Merck Manuals Online Medical Library provides information on this condition for patients and caregivers.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.